 For example, some stocks like Alimentation Couche-Tard or Intact Financials are for growth but others like BELL or Royal Bank are for stability and some growth.

 You are an investor and a portfolio manager when you go DIY.
 Like a team manager, you need a plan and a strategy.
 You need to cultivate your holdings but you also need to scout for the next best stock.

 - The positions are like your sector and industry

 - The plays are how you fit your stocks on a performance scale (think of bond-like stocks for defence, millionaire makes for powerplay)

 The portfolio tracker I use provides me with an excellent breakdown of my holdings by sector and industry along with a holistic view of my portfolio across all accounts.

 As a portfolio manager, data is critical to make decisions.
 I have not seen a discount broker aggregate all accounts together to give you 1 view.
 In many cases, when they can do it, the reports are not very useful.
-Do yourself a favor and think about what you need to see.
+Do yourself a favour and think about what you need to see.

 For some details look at my monthly dividend income reports as a starting point.
-I can see the ratio of my portfolio against high yield stocks vs low yield stocks.
+I can see the ratio of my portfolio against high-yield stocks vs low yield stocks.

 Portfolio Rule 4 – I Hold Between 20 And 25 Stocks